Troy Parrott: AZ Alkmaar

 Parrott signed for Eredivise club AZ Alkmaar from Tottenham Hotspur on 13 July 2024.
 The transfer fee paid to Tottenham was reported as £6.7 million (€8 million).
 Parrott scored four goals in AZ's 9–1 rout of Heerenveen on 14 September 2024.
 He was named the Eredivisie Player of the Month for December 2024.
 On 21 April 2025, he opened the scoring in the 2025 KNVB Cup final as AZ went on to lose to Go Ahead Eagles on penalties following a 1–1 draw after extra time.
-Parrott started off the 2025–26 season in good form, scoring 10 goals in his first 7 appearances, but had a knee ligament injury at the end of August that kept him out of action for several months.
+Parrott started off the 2025–26 season in good form, scoring 10 goals in his first 7 appearances, but had a knee ligament injury at the end of August that kept him out of action until October.
+Upon returning from injury, his excellent form continued and on 14 January 2026, Parrott scored a hat-trick and assisted another goal in a 6–0 victory over Ajax in the KNVB Cup.
+On 19 April 2026, he played in the 2026 KNVB Cup final and scored his 30th goal of the season in a 5–1 win over NEC Nijmegen.

+Betis

+On 20 August 2026, it was announced that Parrott had signed for La Liga club Real Betis on a five-year-contract for a fee believed to be in the region of €20 million.
+On 4 September 2026, he scored his first goal for the club in his home debut, with an 81st minute winner in a 1–0 victory over his former manager José Mourinho's Real Madrid side.
+On 8 September 2026, Parrott made his UEFA Champions League debut in a 3–2 away win against Lille, scoring the winner for Betis.

 International career

-Youth level
+Underage level

 Parrott has represented the Republic of Ireland at under-17, under-19 and under-21 youth levels.
 On 6 September 2019, Parrott scored on his under-21 debut in an Under-21 European 2021 qualifier against Armenia.
 He followed that by getting a brace of goals in the next fixture against Sweden.
 His third under 21 appearance was a 0–0 draw with Italy in which he was sent off after being shown a second yellow card following an altercation with Italy's Moise Kean, who received a straight red card for pushing Parrott in the face.